joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/responding-to-error-events-and-status.md

   properties of the networking and communication classes.
-If a Flash runtime encounters a problem when reading or writing data, the value of the `netStatus.info.level` or `status.level` properties (depending on the class object you’re using) is set to the value `"error"`.
+If a Flash runtime encounters a problem when reading or writing data, the value of the `netStatus.info.level` or `status.level` properties (depending on the class object you're using) is set to the value `"error"`.
 You respond to this error by checking if the `level` property contains the value `"error"` in your event handler function.